dariovas/dai-lab-http-infrastructure/README.md

 ### Testing
 If we tried to access both servers from a browser, we can see that they are accessible only through HTTPS.

+## Management UI
+The tool `portainer` has been deployed to manage the docker infrastructure.

+It can be accessible through the URL : http://localhost:9000